 Learning Outcomes Assessed Assessment Tasks Assessment Type Weighting K2, K4, K5, S2, S3, S4, A3 Part 1: Complete Expression of Interest (EOI) application form for a community heritage engagement project after consultation with local heritage sector organization in small groups.
 Expression of Interest application 10-20% K1, K3, S1, S2, S3, A1, A3 Part 2: Audio-visual Presentation Pitch on the project.
-Document identifying key sources, sites, and objects in small groups.
-Video pitch and presentation for E.O.I project.
-20-30% K1, K2, K3, K4, S2, S3, S4, A1, A3 Write a proposal and grant proposal in teams for a potential heritage engagement project in small groups, based on E.O.I and video pitch.
-Heritage Engagement and grant Proposal 20-30% K2, K3, K5, S2, S3, A1, A2, A3 Report format research essay on existing heritage engagement activity or event.
+Document identifying key sources, sites, and objects in small groups Video pitch and presentation for E.O.I project.
+20-30% K1, K2, K3, K4, S2, S3, S4, A1, A3 Write a proposal and grant proposal in teams for a potential heritage engagement project.
+Based on E.O.I and video pitch in small groups.
+Discuss the legislative context for your project and its impact on the feasibility of your project.
+Heritage Engagement and grant Proposal 20-30% K2, K3, K4, K5, S2, S3, A1, A2 Report format research essay on existing heritage engagement activity or event.
+Discuss alternative models which could be utilised in representing the historical period, issue or event utilised in the case study which could accommodate critiques discussed pertaining to equity in representation and diversity of perspectives.
 Heritage Report 20-30%